 #4) Software Project Plan (Optional)

-A document which describes the details of the project, objectives, priorities, milestones, activities, organization structure, strategy, progress monitoring, risk analysis, assumptions, dependencies, constraints, training requirements, client responsibilities, project schedule etc.,
+A document which describes the details of the project, objectives, priorities, milestones, activities, organization structure, strategy, progress monitoring, risk analysis, assumptions, dependencies, constraints, training requirements, client responsibilities, project schedule, etc.,

 #5) QA/Test Plan

-This document details the quality management system, documentation standards, change control mechanism, critical modules, and functionalities, configuration management system, testing plans, defect tracking, acceptance criteria etc.
+This document details the quality management system, documentation standards, change control mechanism, critical modules, and functionalities, configuration management system, testing plans, defect tracking, acceptance criteria, etc.

-The test plan document is used to identify the features to be tested, features not to be tested, testing team allocations and their interface, resource requirements, testing schedule, test writing, test coverage, test deliverables, pre-requisite for test execution, bug reporting and tracking mechanism, test metrics etc.,
+The test plan document is used to identify the features to be tested, features not to be tested, testing team allocations and their interface, resource requirements, testing schedule, test writing, test coverage, test deliverables, pre-requisite for test execution, bug reporting, and tracking mechanism, test metrics, etc.

 #1) The first approach for any test case process will be to get a screen prototype (or wire-frames) as above, if available.
-This may not be available for some of the functionalities and depends on the criticality of designing a prototype in the earlier stages of development.
+This may not be available for some functionalities and depends on the criticality of designing a prototype in the earlier stages of development.